eclipse-vertx/vert.x/core_manual_java.md

     container.deployVerticle(main);

-Where `main` is the name of the "main" of the Verticle (i.e. the name of the script if it's a Ruby or JavaScript verticle or the fully qualified class name if it's a Java verticle).
-See the chapter on "running vert.x" in the main manual for a description of what a main is.
+Where `main` is the name of the Verticle (i.e. the name of the script or FQCN of the class).

+See the chapter on ["running Vert.x"](manual.html#running-vertx) in the main manual for a description of what a main is.

+## Deploying Worker Verticles

+The `deployVerticle` method deploys standard (non worker) verticles.
+If you want to deploy worker verticles use the `deployWorkerVerticle` method.
+This method takes the same parameters as `deployVerticle` with the same meanings.

 ## Deploying a module programmatically

 You should use `deployModule` to deploy a module, for example:

-    container.deployModule("vertx.mailer-v1.0", config);
+    container.deployModule("io.vertx~mod-mailer~2.0.0-beta1", config);

-Would deploy an instance of the `vertx.mailer` module with the specified configuration.
-Please see the modules manual for more information about modules.
+Would deploy an instance of the `io.vertx~mod-mailer~2.0.0-beta1` module with the specified configuration.
+Please see the [modules manual]() for more information about modules.

 ## Passing configuration to a verticle programmatically